 Cardiac Catheterization Services We Offer

-The Cardiac Catheterization Lab at The Heart Center offers a number of leading-edge services and treatments, some of which our electrophysiologists helped to pioneer.
+The Cardiac Catheterization Lab at St. Louis Children's Hospital offers a number of leading-edge services and treatments, some of which our electrophysiologists helped to pioneer.

 Diagnosing heart conditions in children

-We use catheterization as an advanced tool for diagnosing child heart conditions.
+We use cardiac catheterization as an advanced tool for diagnosing heart conditions in children.
 The two most common procedures are:

 - Angiography: After placing the catheter, our doctor passes dye through it to see and take pictures of the heart's chambers, valves and blood vessels.
 An angiography can also measure blood pressure changes in each heart chamber.